Petar Grašo: 2019-present: Standalone singles and performances

+Petar Grašo released "Srce za vodiča" ("Heart as a Guide") featuring a debut by Hana Huljić on 6 April 2016.
+When Grašo first introduced the idea of recording a song together with his daughter, Tonči was reluctant as he did not want the public to think that he is pushing his daughter into music the way he chose to build a career in that field.
+In addition to the vocals she provided to the song, Hana also appeared in the music video in the role of an angel.
+To further promote the song, they performed it love together on narodni's Day of Best Home Music on 27 January 2017.

 At the end of 2017, Petar Grašo recorded the song "Ako te pitaju" written by the Huljić duo.
 A music video for the song produced by Pilot Studio and directed by Vojan Koceić was released on 11 December 2017.
 Speaking about it, Grašo revealed that he wanted to create a picture of a warm love story and capture the final lyrics "We only need to know how to love each other".
 The song was very successful on the Croatian Singles Chart, remaining at the top spot for several weeks, with which it cemented his status as one of the most famous Ex-Yu singers.
 The song further received the award for Public Hit of the Year Award - Cesarica in the awards ceremony in 2019.